(Disclosure: Some of the links below may be affiliate links)

 Overall, there is no difference in the sustainable strategy of these two strategies.
 So, if you want to be a little more sustainable, you can opt for these options.

-Keep in mind that these ETFs are not extremely strict.
-If you want to have only companies that meet your values, you will have to choose another service (Inyova for instance).
+Keep in mind that these ETFs are not extremely strict and still contain companies that many would not judge sustainable.
+If you want to have only companies that meet your values, you will have to choose another service (Inyova, for instance).

 Many people who want to start investing in the stock market with a Robo-advisor are afraid of investing too much.
 So, they need to be able to start investing with only a little money to get started.
 Each Robo-advisor has a minimum amount of money required to open an account.
 So, let’s compare Selma vs True Wealth in terms of minimums to start investing.